WinBack: Story

-A terrorist group called "Crying Lions" takes control of a space-based laser weapon, originated from the North American country of Sarcozia.
+A terrorist group called the "Crying Lions," originating from the fictional country of Saroczia, takes control of a space-based laser weapon.
 This is used to attack a military installation housing the controls to the weapon, called the GULF system.
 The leader of the terrorists calls himself Colonel Kenneth Coleman.
 The Secretary of Defense contacts the Special Covert Action Team (SCAT) with their orders: Enter the GULF complex and reclaim it.
 Jean-Luc Cougar is part of the team, and the last to escape the helicopter being shot down.
 The player takes control of Jean-Luc as he leaps a wall and enters a parking lot.
 The team is scattered throughout the complex and you must find them and destroy the satellite control center before the GULF satellite laser can recharge and fire again.
-Along the way you will face a number of laser traps, puzzles, machine gun nests, ambushes and mazes.
+Along the way you will face a number of laser traps, puzzles, machine gun nests, ambushes, and mazes.
 You will face a series of bosses culminating in the final boss fight (against Kenneth Coleman's deputy Cecile).